newsommr/newsommr.github.io/archives/national-security/odni-annual-statistical-report.md

 ---
 layout: page
-title: Office of the Director of National Intelligence Annual Statistical Transparency Report
-Regarding the Intelligence Community’s
-Use of National Security Surveillance Authorities
+subtitle: Office of the Director of National Intelligence Annual Statistical Transparency Report Regarding the Intelligence Community’s Use of National Security Surveillance Authorities
 ---

 - [FY2013](FY2013.pdf)